 Our Manager acts as an advisor to the Company during acquisitions.
-In the first year of a subsidiary's ownership, our Manager will provide integration services to the new company.
-Integration services include reviewing, evaluating and otherwise familiarizing itself with the business, operations, properties, financial condition and prospects; familiarizing the management team with the Company's periodic reporting, corporate governance and Sarbanes Oxley Act of 2002, as amended ("SOX") obligations; familiarizing the management team with the Company's ESG framework and establishing a baseline measurement of ESG factors identified by the Company; reviewing the new subsidiaries' policies and procedures and, where appropriate, aligning such policies and procedures with other of the Company's subsidiaries; and assisting in establishing a new board of directors, including identifying and engaging outside and independent director resources, if appropriate.
-Generally, payments pursuant to integration services agreements are made equally on a quarterly basis over a twelve-month period.
-PrimaLoft, which was acquired in July 2022, entered into an integration services agreement pursuant to which it will pay our Manager an integration services fee of \$4.8 million, over the twelve-month period ending at June 30, 2023.
-Lugano, which was acquired in September 2021, entered into an integration services agreement pursuant to which it paid our Manager an integration services fee of \$2.3 million, over the twelvemonth period ending at December 31, 2022.
+In the first year of an acquired subsidiary's ownership, our Manager will provide integration services to the newly acquired company.
+Integration services include reviewing, evaluating and otherwise familiarizing itself with the business, operations, properties, financial condition and prospects; familiarizing the subsidiary management team with the Company's periodic reporting, corporate governance and Sarbanes Oxley Act of 2002, as amended ("SOX") obligations; familiarizing the subsidiary management team with the Company's ESG framework and establishing a baseline measurement of ESG factors identified by the Company; reviewing the new subsidiary's policies and procedures and, where appropriate, aligning such policies and procedures with other of the Company's subsidiaries; and assisting in establishing a new board of directors, including identifying and engaging outside and independent director resources, if appropriate.
+Generally, payments pursuant to integration services agreements are made in equal quarterly installments over a twelve-month period.
+The Honey Pot Company, which we acquired in February of 2024, entered into an integration services agreement pursuant to which it will pay our Manager an integration services fee of \$3.5 million, over the twelvemonth period commencing on June 30, 2024.
+PrimaLoft, Inc., which was acquired in July 2022, entered into an integration services agreement pursuant to which it paid our Manager an integration services fee of \$4.8 million, over the twelve-month period that ended at June 30, 2023.

-During the years ended December 31, 2022, and 2021, our Manager received \$4.1 million and \$4.9 million, respectively, in total integration service fees.
-All integration services agreements are approved by the Company's nominating and corporate governance committee, which is comprised solely of independent directors, in accordance with our governing documents.
+During the years ended December 31, 2023, 2022, and 2021, our Manager received approximately \$2.4 million, \$4.0 million, and \$3.9 million, respectively, in total integration service fees.
+All integration services agreements are approved by the Nominating/Governance Committee, which is comprised solely of independent directors, in accordance with our governing documents.

-Other Related Party Transactions
+Other Related Person Transactions

-Our Manager entered into a marketing services agreement with the Company's Velocity Outdoor Inc. subsidiary in January of 2022 (the "Marketing Services Agreement") pursuant to which Velocity has agreed to make payments to the Manager in the aggregate annual amount of \$240,00.00, plus reimbursement for certain expenses, in exchange for marketing services.
-The Marketing Services Agreement had an initial term of one year and was subsequently renewed for an additional one-year term, and the annual payment amounts to the Manager increased to \$248,400.00, plus reimbursement for certain expense.
+Our Manager entered into a marketing services agreement with the Company's Velocity Outdoor Inc. subsidiary in January of 2022 (the "Marketing Services Agreement") pursuant to which Velocity has agreed to make annual payments to the Manager in the aggregate amount of \$240,000, plus reimbursement for certain expenses, in exchange for marketing services.
+The Marketing Services Agreement had an initial term of one year, was subsequently renewed for an additional one-year term in each of 2023 and 2024, and the annual payment amounts to the Manager increased to \$248,400, and \$255,852, respectively, in each case, plus reimbursement for certain expenses.
 The Marketing Services Agreement is not an offsetting management services agreement.
-The Company's nominating and corporate governance committee, which is comprised solely of independent directors, approved the terms and conditions of the Marketing Services Agreement, as well as the subsequent renewal of such agreement.
+The Nominating/Governance Committee, which is comprised solely of independent directors, approved the terms and conditions of the Marketing Services Agreement, as well as the subsequent renewals of such agreement.